INTERSECT-training/intersect-training.github.io/pages/bootcamps.md

 life expectancy of the software grows.
 Good documentation is critical to ensure others (including the original developer in the future) have the information necessary to maintain and extend the capabilities of the research software.
 In addition to techniques and strategies, source code documentation tools such as such as doxygen and sphinx will be covered.
-* **Performance and Optimization:** The typical computer science axiom “make it work, then make it fast” is often stopped in the research world after the “make it work” stage, unless performance is preventing science advances.
-Decreasing the time to solution not only saves computational resources, but it can also enable users of the software to solve problems previously intractable.
-Concepts such as profiling, parallelization, and other optimization techniques are often too advanced or abstract for novices, but will be well suited for the target RSEB audience.
-Writing high-quality, fast code is one of the hallmark signs of a sophisticated programmer

 ### Prerequisites